Marunizer/MyApplication/README.md

 Besides Draco decompression, the rest is up and running

 # Latest Update:
-Bug: Models are not dynamically scaled in AR view, Some models come out yellow in normal view
+Bug: Models are not dynamically scaled in AR view, textures do not cover model correctly or at all in AR view

-Currently working on: downloading models behind the scenes, having some logic to keep track of all the download processes, Smoothen out activity transitions, making models appear correctly
+Currently working on: downloading models behind the scenes, having some logic to keep track of all the download processes, Smoothen out activity transitions, making models in AR appear correctly. models in 3D view appear perfect

 # What API's or librarys are used
 Google Maps